mhdhilmi27/map-ml-detector-benchmark/README.md

 ### Prior Distribution of Messages
 ---
-We assume that the messages are equally likely, i.e., the prior probabilities for each symbol are:
+We assume that the messages are messages are non-uniform (imbalanced) and the prior probabilities for each symbol are:
 - P($s_0$) = 1/15
 - P($s_1$) = 6/15
 - P($s_2$) = 2/15